 Like Mary Wardell she remains elusive.
-There are reports of other manifestations, representing layers and traces of history throughout the site - presences in the Disability Foundation corridors, initially the dormitories and kitchen for the 'Stanmore Crippled Boys Training College' and then accommodation for Student Nurses.
+There are reports of other manifestations, representing layers and traces of history throughout the site - including presences in the Disability Foundation corridors, initially the dormitories and kitchen for the 'Stanmore Crippled Boys Training College'.

 For more about 'Grey Lady' phenomena, check out:

 There are also reports of Roman soldiers haunting the woods behind the Orthotics department - not far from The Obelisk, which is the RNOH's oldest structure.
 It is listed by Historic England, who describe it as "18th century obelisk commemorating Cassivellaunus..." who is claimed to have led his tribe, the 'Suellani', in a successful battle against Julius Caesar's Roman army.
 Mary Wardell named her residence at the Convalescent Home " Sullonicae", commemorating this ancient battle.

 After Pegleg Productions launched the 'Grey Lady' project, RNOH Head of Research and Innovation Iva Hauptmannova sent a call out for archive material to all RNOH departments, and exciting treasures were discovered in cupboards, boxes, libraries, and offices - the fragments remaining from over 100 years of change.